Speaker Knockerz

-Derek McAllister Jr. (November 6, 1994 – March 4, 2014), known professionally as Speaker Knockerz, was an American rapper and record producer from Columbia, South Carolina.
-He was known for his independent tracks which would gain traction on the video-sharing platform YouTube.
-Some of his biggest tracks include "Dap You Up" and "Lonely".
-He was described by XXL as a frontrunner in the melodically-driven state of modern rap and has been cited as an influence by numerous rappers.
+Derek McAllister Jr. (November 6, 1994 – March 6, 2014), known professionally as Speaker Knockerz, was an American rapper and record producer.
+Raised in Columbia, South Carolina, he began his music career as a producer, teaching himself and selling instrumentals while still a teenager.
+In the early 2010s, Speaker Knockerz began rapping and releasing mixtapes.
+Active during the rise of internet-based hip-hop and gaining attention through self-released music and online promotion, his music gained wider attention in 2013 with the release of the song "Lonely," which spread widely on social media.

+On March 6, 2014, Speaker Knockerz was found dead in his garage at his home in South Carolina.
+Authorities reported no signs of foul play, and his death was later believed to have been caused by carbon monoxide poisoning.
+He was 19 years old.
+Following his death, his work has since been cited by later artists as influential within early 2010s internet-era hip-hop and influential in the melodically-driven state of modern rap.

 Early and personal life

 Speaker Knockerz would spend the first years of his life in New York City.
 His father Derek McAllister Sr. was sentenced to 10 years in prison while the family lived in the city.
 With his father's imprisonment, Speaker Knockerz's mother made the decision to move to Columbia, South Carolina in order to avoid an unhealthy environment.
 It is during his time in South Carolina that the aspiring rapper developed his passion for hip-hop music and its creation.
 In 2010, his father came back home having completed his sentence.
 Being a musician himself, Derek McAllister Sr. was able to assist his son with the creation of his first mixtape Flight Delayed.